SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 ### 23.- Why is Nucleus Co-op resizing the game instances incorrectly/the instances look stretched?

 Try setting your monitor scale to 100% in your monitor/TV resolution settings.
 It is also highly recommended that you add custom resolutions to all your monitors from your AMD/[Nvidia](https://www.nvidia.com/en-us/drivers/custom-resolutions/)/[Intel](https://i.imgur.com/WQcGCK1.png) panel (for example if you are using a monitor resolution of 1920x1080 add custom resolutions like 1920x540, 960x1080, 960x540, etc.) that way most games will be able to see and use those custom resolutions and the split-screen will not look stretched ([Example](https://i.imgur.com/RI8Qg3n.png)).
 Note that not all games support custom or ultra widescreen resolutions.
 If your graphics panel does not support adding custom resolutions using the app [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) is recommended.
-Disable the Status Window in Nucleus UI settings if you have it enabled as it can cause resizing issues.

 ### 24.- Why is Nucleus Co-op showing an error message that it can not find a file when launching a handler?

 A lot of handlers edit a game's .ini or .cfg files to force windowed and to adjust the game's resolution to the window size, so make you sure you run your game at least once, change some graphic settings and apply them before running it via Nucleus Co-op, that way you make sure the proper config files are getting generated first.
-If you are still getting the error after doing that, select the game in the Nucleus Co-op user interface, click on Game Options and select Delete UserProfile Config Path for all players.
+If you are still getting the error after doing that, select the game in the Nucleus Co-op user interface, click on Game Options and select `Delete UserProfile Config Path` for all players.
 You can also try deleting Nucleus Co-op content folder and add the game again.
 Nucleus could also have issues finding a file if your Documents folder is inside OneDrive, to change it log out from the OneDrive app and right click your Documents folder in file explorer, go to properties, select path or location and set it to the default Windows one.

 ### 25.- Why are my in-game frames per second low/better in one instance than in the others when using Nucleus Co-op?